-In addition to the operating batteries, there is an AA-size lithium battery, called the "keep alive" battery, used to power the clock and preserve data memory when the operating batteries are removed.
-The lithium cell should be changed about every 6 to 10 years.
-It is soldered into and underneath the top circuit board.
-When the time has come to replace the lithium cell be sure all survey data in memory has been recorded elsewhere before the lithium battery is unsoldered from the circuit board.
+In addition to the operating batteries, there is an AA-size lithium battery, called the "keep alive" battery, used to power the clock only when the operating batteries are removed.
+The lithium cell should be changed about every 8 to 10 years.
+It is soldered into the circuit board.
 Use the following procedure for its replacement:

 - 1. Unclip the console cover and slide it off the case. - 2.
 Remove the operating batteries. - 3.
-Remove the four screws holding the circuit boards together.
-As you separate the boards, unplug the interconnecting cables noting their positioning as you do so.
-Lay the top circuit board down so the battery can be easily removed. - 4.
+Remove the four screws holding the circuit board to the chassis.
+As you remove the board, unplug the interconnecting cables noting their positioning as you do so.
+Lay the circuit board down so the battery can be easily removed. - 4.
 Unsolder the battery wires and wipe any debris from the battery area.
 Then carefully remove the battery so as not to damage the circuit board. - 5.
 Check the battery polarity and then thread the positive lead of the replacement battery through the hole marked positive on the circuit board. - 6.
-Measure the current drain form the battery if possible.
+Measure the current drain form the battery by temporarily removing the jumper from J10 and measuring the current between the two pins.
 Drain should not exceed 30 micro Amps.
 If the drain exceeds 30 micro Amps, the console should be repaired before being placed back in service.
+Replace the jumper on J10 after measuring current.
 WARNING: Shorting the lithium battery will blow an internal battery fuse and could result in overheating and possible explosion.
 Be sure the battery lead wires do not meet. - 7.
 Thread the negative lead of the battery through the hole marked negative. - 8.
 Turn the board over and solder the lead wires to the pads.
 Trim off any extra wire.
 Connection is made with wires running through the center of the board. - 9.
-Replace the circuit boards, cables, screws and cover. - 10.
-Install the operating batteries.
+Replace the circuit board, cables, screws and cover. - 10.
+Install the operating battery.
 The clock will have to be reset after the battery is in place.